gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_line_follower.rst

 while True loop
 ----------------------------------------

-| The while True loop first stops both motors then does the line following for 20ms.
+| The while True loop does the line following for MOTORTIME ms then stops both motors and then pauses for a short sleep of 10 ms.

 .. code-block:: python

     while True:
+        follow_thin_line(MOTORTIME)
         buggy.stop()
         sleep(10)
-        follow_thin_line()

 ----